joel-quek/Georgia-Tech-OMSA/OMSA_Experience.md

 Clearing 7 modules plus Practicum in 2024 was *mentally exhausting*, thankfully I was able to hide how mentally shag I was from others.
 Could I have done better if I only took 2 modules per semester?
 I guess we'll never know.

 Regardless, I would highly recommend OMSA to anyone who wants to attain a deeper understanding of Data Science.
 OMSA is an affordable course with a very flexible schedule and the instruction and content are **fantastic**.
 Don't take the easy way out - approach OMSA with a growth mindset and take the harder modules, because those are usually the ones where you can learn more from.
 Could someone take easier modules and graduate with a 3.8 GPA?
-Of course, but what's the point.
+Of course, but the point is to *learn*, otherwise you are just purchasing a piece of paper.

 Finally, here are two things I have yet to receive in 2024
 1. My GaTech t-shirt from both 2023 and 2024